“Let’s Get ready To Trade Mark!”

-Intellectual property has been thrust into the limelight recently with a growing number of trademark disputes and registrations coming to light.
-If you have created a work there are a variety of options available to protect your creative effort and to ensure you reap the benefits of your labour: Trademarks protect brands and logos, whereas copyright protects artistic or literary creations and designs protect the shape or configuration of a product.
+Trade Mark disputes and registrations have forced Intellectual property into the limelight recently.
+If you have created a work there are a variety of options available to protect your creative effort and to ensure you reap the benefits of your labour: Trade Marks protect brands and logos, whereas copyright protects artistic or literary creations and designs protect the shape or configuration of a product.

-The process for applying for a trademark is to complete a simple and easy online application form.
+The process for applying for a trade mark is to complete a simple and easy online application form.
 After this form is filed, you will receive feedback from the Intellectual Property Office.
 If there are no objections to your application, the mark is registered and published in the Trademark Journal.
-Even though there is a registration fee (£170 in the UK), the potential benefit of future profit and licensing rights outweighs the initial costs.
+Even though there is a registration fee, the potential benefit of future profit and licensing rights outweighs the initial costs.

 If celebrities are trade marking everything, let’s do the same.
 These examples show that there is an opportunity to benefit from every little creation be it the most obscure phrase or a cat’s name.
 So, if you are thinking of registering a mark, what are you waiting for?